danielbierwirth/DropboxBrowser/Readme.md

 ### Setup
 1. Register as a [developer on Dropbox](https://www.dropbox.com/developers) and setup your app.
 2. Update the following methods in your App Delegate with the correct callbacks (shown below).
 Replace "APP_KEY" with your app key from step 1:

-       [[ODBoxHandler sharedHandler] prepareForPotentialSessionWithKey:@"APP_KEY"];

        - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
               // Override point for customization after application launch.